zero-mega/pokemonHnS/README.md

 ## Future Plans
 I plan to take a step back from this project once the initial wave of inevitable post-release bugs are fixed.
 Over the course of the playtest, the dev team has grown from 1 to 6, and an effort to port the whole project to pokeemerald expansion is underway.
 For more concrete plants, join the [discord](https://discord.gg/KmuvXJrS9M)!

-# For Developers
-If you are a developer interested in forking this repository and making your own modifications to Heart & Soul, you may want to read up on the base that was used, Modern Emerald.
-Information on that project, and pret's Pokéemerald decompilation project, continue reading below!

 ## Credits
 <small>Special thanks to the playtesters and devs who joined me late in development.
 Their work greatly improved the stability and quality of HnS.
 They inspired me to add new features for all of you to enjoy, and they made the whole process way more fun.
 HnS would be a mess without them.</small>